jphalford/blog/docs/_posts/lifting-the-lid/2021-01-20-lifting-the-lid-unit-test-harness.markdown

 in the debugger and orient yourself within these frameworks.

-# Unit Testing Frameworks (Annotations and Reflection)
+# Unit Testing Frameworks (Annotations and Reflection

+If you would like to follow along, the initial project and final solution are available at [jphalford/lifting-the-lid-unit-testing-framework](https://github.com/jphalford/lifting-the-lid-unit-testing-framework).

 ## A Custom Solution